josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 This will be very US-focused, and developer-focused, so not everything will apply to you if you're in another country, or in another role in tech.
 I think a lot of it still will, however.

-I won't go deep into specifics on certain things, just because there are plenty of resources already available on those topics.
-(For example: how to write and design resumes, or understanding algorithms.)
-We _will_ cover some general advice on those topics, though.
+I won't go deep into specifics on certain things (for example: how to write cover letters, or understanding algorithms), just because there are plenty of resources already available on those topics.
+I'll give my general advice, though.

 Finally, I have to thank the members of the [ShopTalk Show](https://shoptalkshow.com) [D-D-D-Discord](https://www.patreon.com/shoptalkshow) for helping me flesh out this post with their own best suggestions and advice, especially [Dave Rupert](https://daverupert.com/), [Andrew Walpole](https://andrewwalpole.com/), and [Erick Merchant](https://erickmerchant.com/).
 Several of these points are theirs; I just added some fluff.